 Mr. Lindner was born in DC and raised in Kensington , MD.
 Following high school he studied at Rensselaer Polytechnic Institute and Stanford University (in California, in Paris, France and in Vienna, Austria), with a two-year church mission in between, earning a BA in French Literature and a MA in Education.
 After 5 years teaching Math in public schools in California and Maryland, plus a private school in Switzerland, a frustrated Mr. Lindner left the classroom for his backup career because he was not really getting much time to actually teach.

-After 15 years in Information Systems, Mr. Lindner returned to the classroom in September 2000 at The GW Community School to teach math, the best job in the world!
-He also manages the student and teacher computers, the school network, and developed the CoyoteTracks software used for recordkeeping, which he has migrated to a web-based system, CoyoteWeb.
+After 15 years in Information Systems, Mr. Lindner returned to the classroom in September 2000 at The GW Community School to teach math and French, the best job in the world!
 Mr. Lindner has a wonderful wife Jenee, three great sons (two of whom, Chris and Sam, are graduates of GWCS), and two cozy dogs.
-He enjoys teaching, reading, international travel, sailing, and being home with his family.
-Mr. Lindner is also the coach of the championship GWCS Robotics teams, which once competed at the World Championships in the Georgia Dome in Atlanta.
+He enjoys teaching, reading, doing jigsaw puzzles and being home with his family.
+He has a special interest in the history of the American Civil Ward and has visited and studied many historical sites.
+Mr. Lindner is also the coach of the championship GWCS Robotics teams, which has twice competed at the World Championships.

-Precalculus is a one-year college-level course that develops student’s understanding of algebraic and transcendental functions, parametric and polar equations, sequences and series, and vectors.
+Precalculus is a one-year college-level course that develops a student’s understanding of algebraic and transcendental functions, sequences and series, and vectors.
 In this course students prepare for Calculus by revisiting many techniques of Mathematics previously studied.
 In Precalculus, the foundations of these techniques are analyzed and the relationships between the various techniques are studied.
 Additional focus is placed on functions, including patterns that apply to all functions.
+This will be a process of Discovery, where we will mirror the historical development of Mathematics by discovering the rules instead of accepting them as dictated.
 Students extend their study of trigonometry, including extensive work on analytic trigonometry and analytic geometry.
-Complex numbers and vectors are used to extend the study of analytic geometry beyond the Cartesian Plane.
+Vectors are used to connect analytic geometry to Physics in real life.
 As the same patterns are repeated throughout the various areas previously studied independently, the stage is set for the unification of all mathematics achieved through Calculus.
-The course concludes with an introduction to limits and the two core problems of calculus, the Tangent Line Problem and the Area Problem.
-Extensive use is made of graphing calculators to visualize the graphs of functions studied and to study numerical patterns.
 The techniques learned are also applied to solving real-life applications.